patriciamcphee/portfolio/docs/kb-articles/routing-error-outbound-shipment.md

 ---
-title: Routing error on outbout shipment
+title: Routing error on outbound shipment
 tags: [ tech writing, kb, troubleshooting ]
 description: API guide for photo and file sharing in a mobile app.
 ---